Prince Markie Dee: Later career

 After the Fat Boys, Morales embarked on a solo career.
 He signed with Columbia Records and released a solo album, Free (1992).
 It included a #1 hit single, "Typical Reasons (Swing My Way)".
 After joining with Cory Rooney to form a production company, Soul Convention, Morales wrote and produced tracks for such artists as Mary J. Blige, Jennifer Lopez, Mariah Carey, Craig Mack and Marc Anthony.
 He was a producer for Blige's first album, What's the 411?
 (1992), including her hit song from that album, "Real Love".

 From 2008 to 2010, Morales served as the afternoon drive radio host/DJ at 103.5 The Beat WMIB radio in Miami, Florida.
 He subsequently worked at WEDR 99.1 FM.
 He last worked at the Rock the Bells Sirius XM station, hosting his own show, The Prince Markie Dee Show.

 Personal life

+Morales once dated and was engaged to rapper Pepa in the mid-1980s.

+Death

-Morales once dated and was engaged to rapper Pepa sometime during the mid-1980s.
-He died on February 18, 2021, in Miami, one day before his 53rd birthday.
-The cause of death was congestive heart failure.
+Morales died on February 18, 2021, in Miami the day before his 53rd birthday of congestive heart failure.